AnnyKong/Web-Crawler/README.md

 # Web-Crawler
-A multiprocess web crawler for crawling historical photo records, and store outputs in `json` format
+A multiprocess web crawler for crawling historical photo records, and store outputs in `json` format.

 ## HOW TO RUN
 ```